 Indications for Surgery

 Unlike epidural and subdural hematomas, there are no set indications for operative intervention for IPH and surgical decision making is more dependent on the patient’s presenting GCS, hematoma size on CT (higher rate of progression and mortality if clot > 30 cc), age, co-morbidities, and preoperative neurological deficits.

 Lobar hematomas within 1 cm of the cortical surface are most amenable to surgical intervention.
 If there is worsening of GCS and CT head reveals correlative increase in size of the hematoma, perilesional edema, compression of basal cistern or early signs of transtentorial herniation, surgery should be considered.
 Surgery for basal ganglia hematomas is still controversial, with an increasing number of studies showing promise with endoscopic and stereotactic approaches.

-Cerebellar hematomas, if presenting with GCS 3 cm should be evacuated as early as possible given the potential irreversible deterioration that may occur within minutes to hours.
+Cerebellar hematomas, if presenting with GCS < or = 13 or hematoma size > 3 cm should be evacuated as early as possible given the potential irreversible deterioration that may occur within minutes to hours.
 Early hydrocephalus from cerebellar hematomas should also compel the surgeon to urgently evacuate the hematoma.
 Placement of an EVD should be considered if hydrocephalus is visible on the initial CT head but should not delay prompt surgical decompression.